 Welcome!
 Our goal in the media center is to create an environment that inspires students to pursue their interests and expand their horizons through reading, to become effective users of information and ideas, and to develop college and career readiness skills that enable them to become independent, lifelong learners.

-1, If you DID NOT complete the online videos & articles last year, take advantage of this opportunity.
-Earn 30 minutes for each of the two videos and five articles at this site: https://sites.google.com/a/tvcs.org/mindset/.
-Credit will be awarded to only one parent for a maximum of 3.5 hours per household.
+2. Earn 30 minutes towards informational hours for online and articles at this site: Mindset Videos and Resources for PI Time.
+Credit will be awarded to only one parent for a maximum of 4.0 hours per household.

 FLORIDA TEENS READ PROGRAM

-And the winner is ....
-All American Boys by Jason Reynolds and Brendan Kiely!
-Check out the winning video here.
-The 2017-2018 FTR list was also released this week.
-A video of the new titles can be viewed at this link: FTR Titles for 2017-2018 or you can read about each of the books at this link.
+Books and brief descriptions of our 2017-2018 FTR list are ready for you.
+Check out a video of the new titles at this link: FTR Titles for 2017-2018 or you can read about each of the books at this link.

 This is your connection to our media collection.
 To access your personal media account, email the media specialist at firstname.lastname@example.org for your password.
 Click the Destiny link above and follow these steps: